Three men's morris: History

 There is another game divided into as many parts as there are months in the year.
 A table has three pieces on either side; the winner must get all the pieces in a straight line.
-It is a bad thing for a woman not to know how to play, for love often comes into being during play.
+It is a bad thing for a girl not to know how to play, for love often comes into being during play.
 Boards were carved into the cloister seats at the English cathedrals at Canterbury, Gloucester, Norwich, Salisbury and Westminster Abbey; the game was quite popular in England in the 13th century.
 These boards used holes, not lines, to represent the nine spaces on the board—hence the name nine-holes—and forming a diagonal row did not win the game.

 The name of the game may be related to Morris dances (and hence to Moorish).
 However, according to Daniel King, "the word 'morris' has nothing to do with the old English dance of the same name.
 It comes from the Latin word merellus, which means a counter or gaming piece."